 A circular saw is one of the most user-friendly tools and it is designed for the convenience of the user.
 At the very beginning, we have the handles.
 The positions of the handle are so accurate and I have to mention there are two handles.
 This unique feature enables you to work using both of your hands.

-Handles: The first handle has the trigger which you have to hold throughout the entire length of the cut.
+The first handle has a trigger that you have to hold throughout the entire length of the cut.
 Some circular saws also have safety that you need to press before starting.
 This is done to prevent accidental starts.
 A circular saw comes for both left and right-handed people.